Live Tracker

 Ongoing Additional Costs (since strikes began)

-Strait of Hormuz tanker escort (from Mar 3)$10M/day
+Strait of Hormuz tanker escort (CANCELLED — ceasefire superseded; never launched)$0/day

 Accelerated equipment wear/maintenance$10M/day